 Trump tears into Kamala Harris at campaign rally, claims she’s ‘further left’ than Bernie Sanders

-Trump said Joe Biden formed an 'unholy alliance with the most extreme and dangerous elements of the radical left'
+Joe Biden formed an 'unholy alliance with the most extreme and dangerous elements of the radical left,' the president said

 President Trump argued to supporters in North Carolina on Tuesday night that Sen. Kamala Harris is “further left” than Sen. Bernie Sanders, the self-described Democratic socialist and a favorite of the progressive left.